 Many laser cutters come with a focus tool.
 This tool is designed to help you set the correct distance between the laser's lens and the material's surface.
 Below is a guide on focusing xTool D1 pro laser cutter using its focus lever.

-Some advanced laser cutters such as xTool P2 have an auto-focus feature.
+Some advanced laser cutters such as xTool P2 laser cutting machine have an auto-focus feature.
 They use a sensor to automatically adjust the height of the laser head to the correct focus point.

 Q5: How long does laser cutting take?

 The duration of a laser cutting project varies based on several factors including design complexity, material type and thickness, laser power, cutting speed, and number of passes.
 For example, simple design on medium-thickness acrylic with a moderately powered laser might take a few minutes, while a complex design on thick steel could take an hour or more.